ieoresearch/QProMS/Readme.md

 | key         | Unique name for the column that is only used by QProMS (not editable)                                                                                                     |
 | condition   | The experimental condition (e.g. control/tumor, time point etc).
 Can be letters and/or numbers.
 All replicates of one condition must have the same condition name         |
 | keep        | Whether to keep or discard this column for the QProMS analysis                                                                                                            |

-Once you are done editing the experimental design, click "Apply".
-The green "Start" button should appear.
-Clicking it will unlock the rest of the app.
+Set your experimental conditions, click on "verify design table" and then "start".

 #### Preprocessing

-The "filter data" page displays protein counts, upset plot, intensity distributions and the distribution of coefficients of variation (CVs).
+The "Preprocessing" page displays protein counts, upset plot, intensity distributions and the distribution of coefficients of variation (CVs).

 The left panel for "parameters" can be expanded to reveal some settings that can be changed.
 All settings will propagate through later steps of the analysis and saved in the report.